UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

 # Discuss Risks and Requirements

 !!! info "The brief"

+    We want to see (an approximation and cleanly looking) hourly daily temperature data from Uppsala,
+    using a long-lasting dataset that recorded the temparature a couple of times per day.

+    It needs to be approximate, as there are only few recordings per day.
+    It needs to be cleanly looking as [Björn takes over here!]
-    We want to look at daily temperature data from uppsala from when it was started to be recorded to current day.
-They want to have the average curve be displayed to reduce noise of visualization.
+    We want to have the average curve be displayed to reduce noise of visualization.

 ???- "for the teachers"
     This project is based of the works of Bergström and Moberg[Bergström and Moberg 2002](https://www.smhi.se/polopoly_fs/1.175744!/Bergstr%C3%B6m_Moberg_Uppsala.pdf), using the [Uppsala "dygsvärdes" temperature data](https://www.smhi.se/data/meteorologi/temperatur/uppsalas-temperaturserie-1.2855) [link](https://www.smhi.se/polopoly_fs/1.2866!/uppsala_tm_1722-2022.zip) to the data set.
 The outline of the project
         - Needs analysis and risk assesment